zachho123/my-first-react-project/README.md

 - *Used to update the state of a component when its prop change*

 ## Receiving State from Parent Components (props, getDefaultProps)
-- When React sees a user-defined React component, it passes JSX attributes to that component as a single JavaScript object called "props"
+- React passes JSX attributes to components as a single JavaScript object called "props"
 - You should handle state in the highest-most parent component which needs to use the specific data
 - Try to always keep it so that wherever the data lives, is also where you manipulate the data
   - All getter/setter methods for a piece of data should always be in the same component where that data was defined